LOCATION British Library, London

 The Alan Turing Institute is the UK’s national institute for data science and artificial intelligence.
 The Institute is named in honour of the scientist Alan Turing and its mission is to make great leaps in data science and artificial intelligence research in order to change the world for the better.

-For a full breakdown of duties and responsibilities please download a copy of the full Job Description from our jobs portal.
+For a full breakdown of duties and responsibilities and person specifications please download a copy of the full Job Description from our jobs portal.

-This full-time post is offered on a fixed-term basis for 30 months starting in January 2021.
-The annual salary is £35,000-£41,000 (dependent on skills and experience) plus excellent benefits, including flexible working and family friendly policies, https://www.turing.ac.uk/work-turing/why-work-turing/employee-benefits
+This post is offered on a fixed term basis, at an annual salary of £35,000-£41,000 plus excellent benefits, including flexible working and family friendly policies, https://www.turing.ac.uk/work-turing/why-work-turing/employee-benefits

 Equality Diversity and Inclusion

 The Alan Turing Institute is committed to creating an environment where diversity is valued and everyone is treated fairly.
 In accordance with the Equality Act, we welcome applications from anyone who meets the specific criteria of the post regardless of age, disability, ethnicity, gender reassignment, marital or civil partnership status, pregnancy and maternity, religion or belief, sex and sexual orientation.
-Reasonable adjustments are available to support candidates through the application and interview process.
+Reasonable adjustments to the interview process can also be made for any candidates with a disability.Continue reading

 |Employer||The Alan Turing Institute|